mintughosh/BikeSharingCaseStudy/README.md

-# Prediction of Demand for shared bikes
+# Bike Sharing Case Study

-> Outline a brief description of your project.
+> Prediction of Demand for shared bikes.

 ## Table of Contents